WalterUpgrade/Ebay/lessons/00-introduction.md

 Further down, we see the **Best Selling Products**.
 If you hover over a product card for a second, the image changes.

-At the bottom of the page, there are personalized sections like **“Related to items you’ve viewed”** and **“Your browsing history,”** similar to what you see on Amazon.
+At the bottom of the page, there are personalized sections like **“Related to items you’ve viewed”** and **“Your browsing history,”** similar to what you see on Ebay.

 At the very end, there’s the **website footer**, which includes useful links, the site logo, and copyright information.